evrythng/evrythng.js/README.md

 ## Usage

-evrythng.js uses UMD, which makes it available in every environment running Javascript.

 For advanced usage and options, see the [Documentation section](#documentation) below and the API documentation on [EVRYTHNG's Developer Portal](https://dashboard.evrythng.com/developers/apidoc).